 The best retirement vehicles are 401(k) accounts and IRAs.
 However, if you’ve reached the maximum contribution limits for these traditional accounts, permanent life insurance can be used to save for retirement.

 Is it better to invest in a 401(k) or life insurance?

 A 401(k) is offered through employers who often contribute toward the account to help your savings grow.
 For most people, a 401(k) is a better way to save for retirement.

-No, a Roth IRA is not the same as life insurance.
+No, a Roth IRA isn’t the same as life insurance.
 A Roth IRA is an individual retirement account that you contribute toward using after-tax dollars.
-The money in the account goes towards different investments and grows tax-free over time until you reach retirement age.
+The money in the account goes toward different investments and grows tax-free over time until you reach retirement age.
 Permanent life insurance’s primary purpose is to provide a tax-free sum of money to your loved ones when you die.
 Some policies come with a cash value component that can be used to supplement retirement income.